Guiding Clients to Success.

 >> Stopped policies that restricted access to medicine for veterans with severe mental illnesses.

-The Department of Veterans Affairs announced policies that restricted access to vital medicines for veterans with severe mental illnesses was being drafted.
+The Department of Veterans Affairs announced policies that restricted access to vital medicines for veterans with severe mental illnesses were being drafted.

 GCS worked with the Eli Lilly Co. to insert strong language into a VA appropriations bill prohibiting the policies from being implemented.
 This situation turned in to a high profile political battle that was ultimately covered in the Wall Street Journal.